DSXiangLi/DecryptPrompt/README.md

     - InsightLens: Discovering and Exploring Insights from Conversational Contexts in Large-Language-Model-Powered Data Analysis
     - Data-Copilot: Bridging Billions of Data and Humans with Autonomous Workflow
     - Demonstration of InsightPilot: An LLM-Empowered Automated Data Exploration System
+    - TaskWeaver: A Code-First Agent Framework
+    - Automated Social Science: Language Models as Scientist and Subjects
   - 金融
     - WeaverBird: Empowering Financial Decision-Making with Large Language Model, Knowledge Base, and Search Engine
     - FinGPT: Open-Source Financial Large Language Models